-- (1) That portion of a lot which seaward of the mean high water mark. - (2) That portion of a lot which lies in, on or under any street, right-of-way, common driveway easement or access easement. - (3) That portion of a lot which is burdened by a private, non-utility easement prohibiting the erection of buildings. - (4) That portion of a lot which is wetland or watercourse.
+(1) That portion of a lot which seaward of the mean high water mark;

+- (2) Any area within a public street, road or right-of-way; - (3) That portion of a lot which is wetland or watercourse.

 LOT, CORNER

 A lot at the junction of and abutting on two or more intersecting streets having an interior angle of less than 135° at their intersection, or a lot abutting a curved street where the tangents to the curve at the points of intersection of the side lot lines intersect at any interior angle of less than 135°.
 Or any lot formed in part by a waterfront lot line and a street right-of-way line which intersect.